-Notional Quantity Terms December 31, 2011 Fair Value Notional Quantity Terms December 31, 2010 Fair Value Floating-to-fixed interest rate hedges 32 1 - 8 years (5) 35 1 - 9 years (4) Forward start interest rate hedges 760 1 - 13 years (115) 375 1 - 12 years (21)
+Notional Quantity Terms Fair Value Notional Quantity Terms Fair Value (millions of dollars - except where noted) December 31, 2011 December 31, 2010 Floating-to-fixed interest rate hedges 32 1 - 8 years (5) 35 1 - 9 years (4) Forward start interest rate hedges 760 1 - 13 years (115) 375 1 - 12 years (21)

 OPG has entered into a number of forward start interest rate swap agreements to hedge against the effect of changes in interest rates for long-term debt for the Niagara Tunnel.
 In 2011, the LME entered into forward start interest rate swaps to hedge against the effect of future changes in interest rates for long-term debt for the Lower Mattagami project.

 One of the Company's joint ventures is exposed to changes in interest rates.
 The joint venture entered into an interest rate swap to manage the risk arising from fluctuations in interest rates by swapping the short-term floating interest rate with a fixed rate of 5.33 percent.
 OPG's proportionate interest in the swap is 50 percent and is accounted for as a hedge.